 Funding: CCRC is funded through property assessments which owners pay into a Property and Business Improvement District.
 Those funds are held by the city and disbursed yearly.
 The cost to the parcel owner is based on lot size, street frontage along the longest side of the parcel, and benefit zone.

 Partnership: In addition to promoting a vibrant downtown community, CCRC partners with the City of Vallejo as a strong voice for the downtown, enlisting the cooperation of city government to efficiently strengthen services, support economic development and improve communication.
-Other community partners include Vallejo Main Street, the Vallejo Chamber of Commerce, and Victory Outreach.
+Other community partners include Vallejo First Corp., the Vallejo Chamber of Commerce, and Victory Outreach.

 CCRC Boundary Map